gregoryjscott/portfolio/packages/www/projects/epicloud.md

 ## Key Takeaway

 The key to the project's widespread adoption lay in a simple change in language.
 Technical terms like 'workflows' or 'background tasks' were met with confusion.
 The moment we reframed the automation as 'bots', everyone understood.
-This provided a simple mental model — a bot could perform a human's task, just faster and without errors — which empowered the non-technical staff to become active partners in identifying new automation opportunities.
+This provided a simple mental model.
+The idea that a bot could perform a human's task, just faster and without errors, empowered the non-technical staff to become active partners in identifying new automation opportunities.